 If you haven't guessed by now, I consider "The Time of Their Lives" a wonderful film to watch on Independence Day... or any day, for that matter!
 Here’s the trailer for your enjoyment:

-WOW!
-This is getting to be a habit.
-The latest round of Rondo Award nominations (for achievements in horror entertainment, merchandising, journalism and fandom during 2015) were announced.
-And yes, for at least the fifth time (!!!), this humble little blog about spooks and kooks, ghouls and fools, and creeps and clowns has been nominated for a Rondo award!!!
+Springtime means new beginnings... and another round of Rondo Award nominations!
+The latest nominations (for achievements in horror entertainment, merchandising, journalism and fandom during 2016) were recently announced.
+And yes, for at least the sixth time (!!!), this humble little blog about spooks and kooks, ghouls and fools, and creeps and clowns has been nominated for a Rondo award!!!

 The Rondo Awards are the brainchild of David Colton.
 They are named after Rondo Hatton (you can learn more about Rondo Hatton by watching the video clip below) and are awards given to those who in some way are keeping the love for and appreciation of classic horror alive.
 You can learn more details about the Rondo Awards and view this year's ballot by clicking here.

 "Scared Silly" has been nominated in the "best blog" category, and it is my hope that if you like this blog, you will vote for it.